 10 May 2020, As part of the Kyrgyz Government’s anti-crisis plan, the National Bank of the Kyrgyz Republic (NBKR, the central bank) will allocate KGS1 billion for floating capital.

 |01B - Support policies for short-term lending info_outline||

-No amount/estimate: April, The National Bank of the Kyrgyz Republic (NBKR, the central bank) will postpone enactment of several financial regulations until further notice.
+No amount/estimate: April 2020, The National Bank of the Kyrgyz Republic will postpone enactment of several financial regulations until further notice.
 In addition, it took the following decisions: (i) liquidity ratio is lowered to a minimum of 30% (from the current 45%); (ii) liquidity ratio requirements (7-day and overnight/instant) will be removed; and (iii) minimum threshold level for mandatory reserve requirements is reduced from 80% to 70%.

-No amount/estimate: April, The NBKR will postpone enactment of several financial regulations until further notice.
-In addition, it made the following decisions: (i) risk-weights of FX corporate and retail loans will be reduced from 150% to 100%, (ii) banks and Nonbank Financial Institutions (NBFIs) should create a loan loss reserve equal to 100% for the amount of overdue accrued interest payments on loans that have been given the status of non-accrual of interest income when overdue arrears are 270 days or more (from the now 90 days), and (iii) in the event of arrears arising from COVID-19, banks or NBFIs have the right not to worsen the classification category due to financial condition of the borrower.
+No amount/estimate: April 2020, The NBKR will postpone enactment of several financial regulations until further notice.
+In addition, it made the following decisions: (i) banks and Nonbank Financial Institutions (NBFIs) should create a loan loss reserve equal to 100% for the amount of overdue accrued interest payments on loans that have been given the status of non-accrual of interest income when overdue arrears are 270 days or more (from the now 90 days), (ii) in the event of arrears arising from COVID-19, banks or NBFIs have the right not to worsen the classification category due to financial condition of the borrower, and (iii) risk-weights of FX corporate and retail loans will be reduced from 150% to 100%.

 |03B - Forbearance|

 |04 - Equity support info_outline|